Lucy Kate Crochet

 As I’ve said, all crochet basically boils down to one action – pulling a looping of yarn through another loop of yarn.
 I’m certain you can learn to do that pretty quickly.
 And I think one of the best, most freeing things about crochet is that once you’ve mastered that action, you can basically make whatever you like.
 You don’t need to build up through unwelcome stages of making things you don’t want, just to get proficient enough to make the things you do want.
 Dive right in at the deep end!

 My first make was a granny square blanket.
 My second was an amigurumi elephant with a questionable trunk.
-I still have both of them 12 years later, so their standard is not embarrassing in the slightest.
+I still have both of them twelve years later, so their standard is not embarrassing in the slightest.

 How hard is it to crochet a granny square?